Icon

 Percentage of THC

-If you want a mellow experience, try cannabis with a lower concentration of THC, and vice versus if you’re looking for an elevated experience.
+If you want a mellow experience, try cannabis with a lower concentration of THC, and vice versa if you’re looking for a more elevated experience.

 Puff Technique

 How you smoke will affect the amount of THC consumed.
-And if your technique isn’t efficient, you’ll be losing out on many cannabinoids.
+If your technique isn’t efficient, you’ll be losing out on many of hemp's cannabinoids.
+Remember to wait for the joint to light and inhale the next time you light up.
+Take deep inhales and wait for the effects- but don't think holding it in will do anything.

 Final Thoughts